dharuuuuu/Simple-Biodata-Webite/README.md

 # Simple-Biodata-Website
-A simple biodata website that uses HTML, CSS, and JavaScript but is already responsive.
+A simple biodata website that uses HTML, CSS, JavaScript and this website already responsive.